asayers/cbdr/README.md

 ### ❌ Plotting the results and eyeballing the difference

-That's... well actually it's _not_ the worst way to benchmark.
+This is a fine way to benchmark, actually!
 Sure, it's not exactly _rigorous_, but on the plus side it's pretty hard to screw up.
 However, this page is about running benchmarks as part of your CI, so anything which requires a human-in-the-loop is automatically out.

-In fact, I recommend you do this sometimes, just as a sanity check; especially when first getting your benchmarking set up.
+Do try plotting your raw benchmark data, though, just as a sanity check (especially when first setting up your benchmarking CI).
+You could plot histograms like at the top of this page, or violin plots, or a heatmap.
+Any of those will let you see at a glance how your benchmark is behaving.
 (FYI [cbdr](cbdr.md) has functionality to help with this.)

 ### ❌ Computing the two means and comparing them